ddaskan/mlqa/docs/source/quickstart.rst

 	>>> dc = DiffChecker()
 	>>> dc.fit(pd.DataFrame({'mean_col':[1, 2]*50, 'na_col':[None]*50+[1]*50}))

 Then, you can check on new data if it's okay for given criteria.
 Below, you can see data with increased NA count in column `na_col`.
-The default threshold is 0.5 which means it should be okay if NA rate is 50% more than fitted data.
+The default threshold is 0.5 which means it should be okay if NA rate is 50% more than the fitted data.
 NA rate is 50% in the fitted data so up to 75% (i.e. 50*(1+0.5)) should be okay.
 NA rate is 70% in the new data and, as expected, the QA passes.

 .. code-block:: python